Skip to content

 Location-Based Pricing

 The costs of art outsourcing also vary widely based on location.
-In general, studios located in regions with lower costs of living can provide art at lower prices.
+In general, a game art outsourcing studio located in regions with lower costs of living can provide art at lower prices.

-Some examples of average hourly rates for outsourced game art services by location:
+Some examples of average hourly rates for outsourced game art by location:

 United States: $40-$60 (€38 – €57) per hour